Illaroo Scout Group Parent Information

 • Each section produce a term program.
 A copy of these term programs are normally available on the Illaroo Group Website.
 Note that these programs can change a short notice.

-Activity Notification Forms (Operoo and E1 Form)
+Activity Notification Forms (Operoo and E1 Form

 For activities outside of the Hall, an Activity Notification Form is required.

-• Operoo (formally CareMonkey) web application is the primary method for writing and sending Activity notes.
+• Operoo web application is the primary method for writing and sending Activity notes.
 Leaders will write these up for each applicable activity.
 Notes are automatically resend at set periods until you respond (either yes or no).
 If you do respond but later change your mind before the cut off date then you can log back in and change the selection.

 • The old E1 form may need to be used for some activities or by new members awaiting Operoo access.
 However to do an E1 it requires the Leaders to write up a complete second form which is not desirable (time consuming) so will only do them where absolutely necessary.

 • Other notes - some region or State run events may have a separate application form altogether that your leaders will provide separate details on as required.
+One of these being ScoutEvent registration system.

 Mobile Phones and Electronic Devices